 What is NZ.Stat?

-- create a table from large datasets
+- create tables from a wide range of large datasets

 - find a dataset by browsing through themes or searching

 - customise the table by selecting the variables you want and changing the table layout

 - download your table in Excel (up to 100,000 cells) or CSV format (up to a million cells).